 Moral Reasoning - Cognitive component

-The ART approach is
+The ART approach is recognized by:

 Office of Juvenile Justice and Delinquency Prevention (OJJDP) U.S. Dept. of Corrections